caoccao/Javet/docs/development/design.rst

 Javet native library keeps track of every ``new`` and ``delete`` in ``JavetNativeMonitor``.
 Javet every unit test case fetches the tracking data, compares the ``new`` and ``delete`` count to verify unmanaged objects are properly allocated and freed.

-This feature is only turned on in test version and there is zero performance overhead in release version.
+This feature is only turned on in debug version and there is zero performance overhead in release version.

 [`Home <../../README.rst>`_] [`Development <index.rst>`_]